The idea of becoming a millionaire is a pipe dream of many. However, it can seem so unattainable that many people don’t give it a second thought.

 Reading the market becomes easier over time, but a slight depreciation can often lead to a healthier recovery.

-It doesn’t take a lottery win to make one million pounds.
+It doesn’t take a lottery win to make one million pounds, although I guess you’d pay less tax on a lottery win?

 You can explore countless avenues, some of which may lead you closer to financial freedom, while others may help you make a beeline straight towards the jackpot.